ipspace/netlab/docs/module/eigrp.md

   as: 2
 ```

-We'll use IPv4 and IPv6 addressing in our lab.
+In our lab, we'll use IPv4 and IPv6 addressing.
 IPv6 addresses will be configured on loopback and LAN interfaces but not on P2P interfaces.

 ```
 addressing: